agalitsyn/yagoda/README.md

-# Yet another great ops deployment automation (yagoda)
+# Yet another great ops deployment automation

 Yagoda project is an experiment, which allows to deploy Apache Cassandra into Kubernetes.